about Cold Blue Music

 “The Cold Blue label is very, very important to know about. . . .
 It is a very, very important part of the history of avant-garde music in America.” —Jim O’Rourke, interview with Noisextra

-“At a different extreme, the longtime, invaluable L.A. new music record label Cold Blue Music.” —Mark Swed, Los Angeles Times (2022)
+“The longtime, invaluable L.A. new music record label Cold Blue Music.” —Mark Swed, Los Angeles Times (2022)

 “The consistently splendid label Cold Blue.” —Steve Smith, Night After Night